Guiguiithub/vector-database/README.md

 We will mainly focus on the explanation of how vector database work and compare it to other solution.

+You can find in [here](Documents/vector.md) for more information for vector database.

 ## Step-by-step installation
 You can find the extended version in the [qdrant website](https://qdrant.tech/).